ramsafin/ros-docker/README.md

 ### 3. Running the Docker Container

-To start a container with GUI support and mount your ROS workspace, use:
+To start a container with GUI support and **mount your ROS workspace**, use:
 ```bash
 make run_wsl
 ```